Configure Oracle Transparent Data Encryption (TDE)

 Important:

-Before applying TDE make sure you have an "Advanced Security Option" license.license, at additional cost before proceeding.
-In Oracle Autonomous Databases and Database Cloud Services, it is included, configured and enabled, but not in other architectures.
+Before applying TDE, ensure you have an "Advanced Security Option" license, which comes at an additional cost, before continuing.
+In Oracle Autonomous Databases and Database Cloud Services, it is included, configured, and enabled, but this is not the case in other architectures.

-Note: These tests are simulated on an Oracle DB 21.3.0.0.0.
-The simulation emulates a "standalone" environment, without multitenant.
-I will make new entries specific to TDE in environments with multitenant architecture.
+Note: These tests are simulated in an Oracle 21.3.0.0 database.
+The simulation emulates a standalone environment, without multitenant.
+I will make new specific entries for TDE in environments with multitenant architecture.

 How data encryption works for the user.